 In this section

-2016 ASID refugee health guidelines recommend malaria screening in people travelling from/through endemic areas (Bangladesh, Bhutan, Burma, India, Pakistan, Sri Lanka, African source countries.
-Note: not Egypt, Middle East, Afghanistan).
-In 2017, South Australian colleagues have noted increased presentations of African children with Pl falciparum malaria.
+2016 ASID guidelines recommend malaria screening in people travelling from/through endemic areas (Bangladesh, Bhutan, Burma, India, Pakistan, Sri Lanka, African source countries.
+Note: not Egypt, Middle East).
+In 2017-2018, clinicians noted presentations of African children with P. falciparum malaria in South Australia and Victoria.
+We have seen cases of P. vivax in arrivals from Afghanistan.

 Additional considerations include: